Glossary of population terms

 Sustainable Development Goals (SDGs) – A universal set of goals, targets and indicators that UN member states use to frame their agendas and political policies.
 The Sustainable Development Goals include a broad range of sustainable development issues, ranging from ending poverty and hunger, improving health and education, as well as combating climate change.

-Total Fertility Rate – The average number of children that would be born to each woman over her lifetime if she were to live to the end of her child-bearing years.
+Total Fertility Rate – The average number of children born to each woman over her lifetime if she were to live to the end of her child-bearing years.
 This is an approximate guide to family size and the measure used by demographers and family planners to

 Women’s empowerment – The process of increasing the capacity of women to make choices and to transform those choices into desired actions and outcomes.